Aiman-Ra/Setting-Up-SOAR-SIEM/README.md

 cd wazuh-install-files
 cat wazuh-passwords.txt
 ```
 Now we need to add an agent to start collecting telemetry.
-In the Wazuh dashboard click on "Add agent" and follow the promopts.
+In the Wazuh dashboard click on "Add agent" and follow the prompts.
 Be sure to set your Wazuh public IP address as the server IP address.
 <br/>
 > [!TIP]
-> It's easier to set-up _Resonsive Actions_ in Linux systems
+> It's easier to set-up Wazuh's _Active Response_ in Linux systems

 <img src="https://i.imgur.com/cdFHBiU.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />